filecoin-project/lotus/documentation/en/store/storage-troubleshooting.md

 WARN  main  lotus/main.go:72  failed to start deal: computing commP failed: generating CommP: Piece must be at least 127 bytes
 ```

-- There is a minimum file size of 127 bytes.
+This error means that there is a minimum file size of 127 bytes.

 ## Error: 0kb file response during retrieval

-In order to retrieve a file, it must be sealed.
+This means that the file to be retrieved may have not yet been sealed and is thus, not retrievable yet.

 Miners can check sealing progress with this command:

 ```sh
 lotus-miner sectors list
 ```

 When sealing is complete, `pSet: NO` will become `pSet: YES`.
-From now on the **Data CID** is [retrievable](https://lotu.sh/en+retrieving-data) from the **Lotus Miner**.